jay7n/jay7n.github.io/source/_drafts/POST-request-method-2.md

 One note about binary data here is that, rather than you would probably think that `application/x-www-form-urlencoded` is not allowed to transfer binary data, it technically can.
 It's just such a waste though.

 Should we encode them ourselves?
 The answer is no, unless you're the author of a lib with this respect.
 Some client API you choose does this for you automatically as long as you specify this way in the header.
+Examples of these client API are Axios, XMLHttpRequest or Fetch.

 ### multipart/form-data